davelively14/locorum/README.md

       - ADJ: Identify what to pass
   - ADJ: project.js
     - ADJ: Sends user_id with request for new_searches.
 The backends will send results to channel with user_id.
 Backends that match the user_id will immediately clear and list updated result.
 Other backends will track that a particular search has new results able to fetch.
+  - Fix when a backend throws an error, it stops the entire operation in its tracks
-  - FIX: backends
+    - FIX: busted backends shutdown the entire operation.
-    - FIX: need to track and monitor the supervisor so we can see what's going on, similar to what was done in BackendSys.spawn_query/4
+  - Fix busted backends
+    - FIX: YP, Local

 ## v0.4.5 to do list
 - Redo JavaScript for project.js in React JS and Redux